25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Chileno Beach is one of the most beautiful and secluded beaches in Cabo San Lucas.
 You can just enjoy the sun or snorkel around the bay.

-Enjoy a walk around Los Cabos Marina
+Enjoy a walk around Los Cabos Marina.

-Have a lovely walk around the Marina, among the spectacular yachts shops and bars.
+Have a lovely walk around the Marina among the spectacular yachts, shops, and bars.

-At sunset would be even more magical.
+At sunset, it would be even more magical.

 marina los cabos at sunset